 Member Reservations: Members must also make reservations, but they are free.
 Multiple reservations can be made under one member ID; however, when entering the Zoo, each member ticket must be accompanied by a member ID.

 Timed Entry: Choose the time block you want to enter the Zoo, then stay as long as you like.
 There will be no re-entry.
 Please ensure that you have everything with you before entering the Zoo.

 Touchless Entry: Print your reservations at home, or have the barcode ready to scan from your mobile device.
 Each member ticket must be accompanied by a member ID.

 Sanitation & Safety Protocols: A designated “Clean Team” will disinfect restrooms and high-touch areas on a schedule throughout the entire day.
 All Zoo staff will be wearing masks.

 Limited Capacities: A limited number of people will be admitted each day.
-Restaurants, shops and attractions will operate at a limited capacity.

 Safety Reminders: Signage throughout the Zoo will remind guests of the importance of social distancing, wearing masks and handwashing.
-Markers on the ground and at exhibits will indicate social distancing placement.

 Discounts: Every Wednesday is still half-price admission.
 Due to the pandemic, we are unable to honor additional admission discounts at this time (this includes the AZA reciprocal membership program).